By Trudy-Lee Hickey

 - The government has amended the Insolvency Practice Rules to restrict voting rights of related creditors and ensure honest creditors are not being affected by those complicit in illegal phoenix activity.

-- The Commissioner will be able to collect estimates of anticipated GST liabilities and make company Directors personally liable for their company’s GST liabilities in certain circumstances.
-This is on top of the current provisions that can create personal liability for wages withholding tax and compulsory employee super contributions.
+- The Commissioner will be able to collect estimates of anticipated GST liabilities and make company directors personally liable for their company’s GST liabilities in certain circumstances.
+This is on top of the current provisions that can create a personal liability for wages withholding tax and compulsory employee super contributions.

 How does this affect honest businesses?

 This legislation highlights the necessity to choose the right advisers when a business is suffering from financial distress.
-Your accountant may not have the skills or expertise to ensure that you do not fall foul of the legislation.
-It is important that at the first sign of distress, you and/or your adviser engage the services of a specialist business recovery and insolvency expert to navigate through the legislation, protect your assets and give the business the best chance of survival.
+It is important that at the first sign of distress, you and/or your adviser engage the services of a specialist business recovery and insolvency expert to navigate through the legislation, protect your assets and give the business the best chance of survival

 What do advisers need to know?

 Advisers are now accountable alongside their clients and face fines and prosecution should they be found to have given the wrong advice.
-A partnership with a specialist business recovery and insolvency expert will give your clients the reassurance they need and ensure that you will be viewed by the Commissioner as having taken all reasonable steps to legally comply with legislation.
+A partnership with a specialist business recovery and insolvency expert will give your clients the reassurance they need and ensure that you will be viewed by the Commissioner as having taken all reasonable steps to legally comply with legislation and do the best for your client.